OptimalLockdown/MobilitySEIRD-England/README.md

 - `plot_routines` contains some scripts to produce plots in the paper.
 - `results` contains the `.jrl` files used to store the inference results in the ABCpy library, together with some figures.
 - `src` contains source code, with model definition and various utilities functions.
-- `Datasets.ipynb` is a jupyter notebook describing the data sources and the data processing operations before fitting the model.
+- `Datasets.ipynb` is a jupyter notebook exemplifying the data sources and the data processing operations before fitting the model, for inference with observed data until 23rd May.
+- `Dataset_England.py` is instead a Python script used to format data for inference with observations until 31st August.
 - `inference_SEI4RD_england_data.py` is the script performing model fit; can be used with MPI parallelization by uncommenting one line.
 - `optimal_control_posterior_mean.py` is the script performing optimal control under uncertainty, together with the definition of several functions to perform optimal control in specific cases.